Purification of Isaiah's Lips.

 Scripture:Isaiah 6:5-13

-Person as Subject:Isaiah (Biblical prophet)
+Person as Subject:Isaiah (Biblical figure)

 Lectionary links:CEpip05